Understanding Carrier Oils

 Did You Know That Carrier Oils Have Therapeutic Benefits?

 Carrier oils are full of all the good stuff, such as antioxidants, vitamins, and essential fatty acids (EFAs).
-They are so beneficial when it comes to nourishing, moisturizing, and protecting the skin that, when applied daily, they even promote skin cell regeneration and preserve skin elasticity.
+They are quite beneficial when it comes to nourishing, moisturizing, and protecting the skin.
+When applied daily, they cann even promote skin cell regeneration and preserve skin elasticity.